mrhrifat/mrhrifat/README.md

 ### Assalamu Alaikum !

-I'm an enthusiastic programmer & passionate about coding to make people's daily life more easier.
+I'm an enthusiastic programmer, working on Front End Development with 2 years of experience.
+I'm passionate about coding to make people's daily life more easier.</br>
 I love to learning new things since I got acquainted with programming.

 - 🌱 Learing ....
 - 💻 Writing **Readable** & **Reusable** code are my first priorities.